Chernihiv: Monasteries

 The nearby Chernihiv Glory Memorial we can find Saint Anthony Caves of Saint Elijah and the Holy Trinity features a small eponymous church, built 800 years ago.
 The roomy Trinity cathedral, one of the most imposing monuments of Cossack baroque, was erected between 1679 and 1689.
 Its refectory, with the adjoining church of Presentation to the Temple, was finished by 1679.
 There are also the 17th-century towered walls, monastic cells, and the five-tiered belfry from the 1780s.

-Other historic abbeys in the vicinity of Chernihiv include those in Kozelets and Hustynia, which feature superb examples of Ukrainian Baroque.

 Economy

 Industry

 Cheksil, one of the largest enterprises in the Ukrainian textile industry, is based in Chernihiv.
 The first stage of the plant was put into operation in 1963.
 The city also has the Chernihiv Musical Instrument Factory established in 1933.
 In 1995 a manufacturer of goods for animals, called COLLAR Company, was established by Yuri Sinitsa.